Barnsdall, Oklahoma: Attractions

 In addition, the Woolaroc Ranch Historic District, 8 miles east of the junction of State Highway 11 and State Highway 123, is near Barnsdall.

 Lake Waxhoma, about 4 miles east, offers fishing opportunities, as well as being a key water source for the town.

+Education

+Public education is provided by the Barnsdall Independent School District.
+The District includes Barnsdall Elementary School and Barnsdall High School.